Muhammadu Buhari: Mass social mobilization

 One of the most enduring legacies of the Buhari government has been the War Against Indiscipline (WAI).
 Launched on 20 March 1984, the policy tried to address the perceived lack of public morality and civic responsibility of Nigerian society.
 Unruly Nigerians were ordered to form neat queues at bus stops, under the eyes of whip-wielding soldiers.
 Civil servants who failed to show up on time at work were humiliated and forced to do "frog jumps".
-Minor offences carried long sentences.
-Any student over the age of 17 caught cheating on an exam would get 21 years in prison.
-Counterfeiting and arson could lead to the death penalty.
+Minor offenses carried long sentences, for example, any student over the age of 17 caught cheating on an exam would get 21 years in prison.
+More serious offenses like counterfeiting and arson could lead to the death penalty.

 Buhari's administration enacted three decrees to investigate corruption and control foreign exchange.
 The Banking (Freezing of Accounts) Decree of 1984, allotted to the Federal Military Government the power to freeze bank accounts of persons suspected to have committed fraud.
 The Recovery of Public Property (Special Military Tribunals) Decree permitted the government to investigate the assets of public officials linked with corruption and constitute a military tribunal to try such persons.
 The Exchange Control (Anti-Sabotage) Decree stated penalties for violators of foreign exchange laws.

 Decree 20 on illegal ship bunkering and drug trafficking was another example of Buhari's tough approach to crime.
 Section 3 (2) (K) provided that "any person who, without lawful authority deals in, sells, smokes or inhales the drug known as cocaine or other similar drugs, shall be guilty under section 6 (3) (K) of an offence and liable on conviction to suffer death sentence by firing squad."
 In the case of Bernard Ogedengebe, the Decree was applied retroactively.
 He was executed even if at the time of his arrest the crime did not mandate the capital punishment, but had carried a sentence of six months imprisonment.
 In another prominent case of April 1985, six Nigerians were condemned to death under the same decree: Sidikatu Tairi, Sola Oguntayo, Oladele Omosebi, Lasunkanmi Awolola, Jimi Adebayo and Gladys Iyamah.

-In 1985, prompted by economic uncertainties and a rising crime rate, the government of Buhari opened the borders (closed since April 1984) with Benin, Niger, Chad and Cameroon to speed up the expulsion of 700,000 illegal foreigners and illegal migrant workers.
-Buhari is today known for this crisis; there even is a famine in the east of Niger that have been named "El Buhari".
-His regime drew criticism from many, including Nigeria's first Nobel Prize winner Wole Soyinka, who, in 2007, wrote a piece called "The Crimes of Buhari" which outlined many of the abuses conducted under his military rule.
+In 1985, prompted by economic uncertainties and a rising crime rate, Buhari's government opened the borders (closed since April 1984) with Benin, Niger, Chad and Cameroon to speed up the expulsion of 700,000 illegal foreigners and illegal migrant workers.
+Buhari is today known for this crisis; there was even a famine in the east of Niger that has been named "El Buhari".
+His regime drew criticism from many, including Nigeria's first Nobel Prize winner Wole Soyinka, who, in 2007, wrote a piece called "The Crimes of Buhari" in which he accused Buhari of overseeing numerous abuses during his time as a military ruler.

 Ahead of the 2015 general election, Buhari responded to his human rights criticism by saying that if elected, he would follow the rule of law, and that there would be access to justice for all Nigerians and respect for fundamental human rights of Nigerians.